1x-eng/PROTON/readme.md

 PROTON is a high-level Python framework that facilitates rapid server-side development with clean & pragmatic design.
 Thanks for checking it out!

 PROTON aims at easing server-side development for all Python enthusiasts.
 Essentially, by running a shell command, developer will auto generate necessary Model, Controller and APIs!
-All of this with connectivity to Transactional Databases (PROTON supports Postgresql, MySQL & SQL Server),Cacheing (Redis middleware), Auto generated OpenAPI specs & descriptive logging!
+All of this with connectivity to Transactional Databases (PROTON supports Postgresql, MySQL & SQL Server),Caching (Redis middleware), Auto generated OpenAPI specs & descriptive logging!
 One command, to get a production ready server-side stack!

 # Getting Started
 - Install postgres on your local machine. `sudo apt-get install postgresql`